klis87/normy/packages/normy-swr/README.md

 ## Clearing and unsubscribing from updates [:arrow_up:](#table-of-content)

-When `QueryNormalizerProvider` is unmounted, all normalized data will be automatically cleared and all subscribers to `react-query` client will be unsubscribed.
+When `SWRNormalizerProvider` is unmounted, all normalized data will be automatically cleared.

 ## Examples [:arrow_up:](#table-of-content)